University Hospital Carl Gustav Carus Dresden

-- Joint inflammation due to the immunity disorders in infectious diseases
+- Joint inflammation caused by impaired immunity in infectious diseases

-- Reactive arthritis due to intestinal infections (for example, salmonellosis) or urinary tract infections (for example, chlamydia)
+- Reactive arthritis caused by intestinal infections (for example, salmonellosis) or urinary tract infections (for example, chlamydia)

-- Reiter's syndrome with damage to the eyes and the sacroiliac joints
+- Reiter's syndrome affecting the eyes and sacroiliac joints

-- Arthritis due to viral infections (for example, rubella, parvovirus)
+- Arthritis caused by viral infections (for example, rubella, parvovirus)